dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 show dbs
 // will show your current databases

-use blog
+use platform_db
-// will make blog the current database
+// will make platform_db the current database name, db in the below refers to this.

 db.posts.insert(
    {